Our Partners and Sponsors

 The Virginia Department for Aging and Rehabilitative Services (DARS) focuses on improving the response to seniors and Virginians with disabilities who need some aid in maintaining their options for independence, safety and employment.
-The department’s Division for the Aging (VDA) fosters the dignity, independence, and security of older Virginians by promoting partnerships with families and communities.
-VDA helps people find the information and services they need to lead healthy and independent lives as they grow older.
+The Office for Aging Services, Division for Community Living fosters the dignity, independence, and security of older Virginians by promoting partnerships with families and communities.
+The Office helps people find the information and services they need to lead healthy and independent lives as they grow older.

 The federal government has designated VDA as the entity to oversee all of the state programs that use funds provided by the federal Older Americans Act.

 Twenty-five local Area Agencies on Aging (AAAs) have contracts with DARS to provide services to communities throughout Virginia.
 Other groups also contract with DARS to provide services.